Cowboy Bebop (2021 TV series): Critical response

-Critical response to the series was described as "mixed", and "negative".
-On review aggregator Rotten Tomatoes, the series has an approval rating of 46% based on 81 critics, with an average rating of 5.9/10.
-The website's critics consensus reads, "Maybe next time, Space Cowboy — this live-action Bebop has a fun enough crew to spend time with, but it disappointingly replaces the soulfulness of the source material with kitsch."
+Critical response to the series was described as "mixed" and "negative".
+On review aggregator Rotten Tomatoes, the series has an approval rating of 46% based on 85 critics, with an average rating of 5.9/10.
+The website's critics consensus reads, "Maybe next time, Space Cowboy – this live-action Bebop has a fun enough crew to spend time with, but it disappointingly replaces the soulfulness of the source material with kitsch."
 According to Metacritic, which calculated an average score of 47 out of 100 from 28 reviews, the series received "mixed or average reviews".

 Total Film's Bradley Russell gave the series four stars out of five, stating that the show is "overflowing with charm, personality, and style – becoming a worthy companion piece to the original series".
 Matt Kim of IGN felt that the show "whole-heartedly embraces its source material and succeeds more often than it fails."
 Rolling Stone's Alan Sepinwall described the series as "a hangout show as much as it is a thriller, a space opera, and so on", ultimately giving it three-and-a-half stars out of five.
 Nina Metz of the Chicago Tribune felt that "if you're able to watch [the series] with eyes unencumbered by comparisons, it's a hoot".

 Many reviewers felt the series did not live up to the original series.
 Kambole Campbell of Empire gave Cowboy Bebop two stars out of five, declaring it "a hollow re-enactment" of the anime.
 Entertainment Weekly's Christian Holub described the series as "a lot less embarrassing" than previous live-action anime adaptations, while also noting that "it still doesn't quite live up to the power of the original series".
 Mike Hale of The New York Times also said the show can't live up to the original because of its "resolute ordinariness".
 Maureen Ryan of Vanity Fair however said that "This version of Cowboy Bebop, in many ways, improves on the original."

-The series was heavily criticized for its writing and pacing by many reviewers.
-Cecilia D'Anastasio writing in Wired described the writing as "corny writing and muddled subplots".
+The series was widely criticized for its writing and pacing.
+Cecilia D'Anastasio writing in Wired described the writing as "corny" with "muddled subplots".
 Russell felt that many of the supporting characters' motivations were "glossed over and occasionally undercooked", while "a handful of episodes feel rushed to meet its runtime".
-He also noted that the Vicious–Julia subplot was "by far the weakest element" of the show.
+He also noted that the Vicious–Julia subplot was "by far the weakest element" of the show".
 Several reviewers noted how the increased episode length did not translate into better episodes, but instead bloat.
 Judy Berman writing in Time magazine called the decision to expand the show from 25 minutes to an hour "baffling".
-Variety's Caroline Framke opined that the series suffered from "Netflix bloat", where the story is needlessly stretched "seemingly for the sake of retaining eyeballs for more minutes at a time".
+Variety's Caroline Framke opined that the series suffered from "Netflix bloat", where the story is "stretched past [its] limits seemingly for the sake of retaining eyeballs for more minutes at a time."
 Rob Owen of the Pittsburgh Tribune-Review wrote, "When the show leans more heavily into Spike's serialized plot – Cowboy Bebop loses its sense of fun and bogs down in tired soap operatics."